Chalarangelo/30-seconds-of-code/snippets/fromCamelCase.md

 Converts a string from camelcase.

 Use `replace()` to remove underscores, hyphens and spaces and convert words to camelcase.
-Omit the scond argument to use a default separator of `_`.
+Omit the second argument to use a default separator of `_`.

 ```js
 const fromCamelCase = (str, separator = '_') =>